sunkenship2025/hybrid-predictive-maintenance/report/README.md

 ## Referenced In

 - Phase 2: Unsupervised clustering evaluation
+- Phase 2.5: Manual verification of clustering stages and stage correction
 - Phase 3: Sensor selection and stage label usage for classifiers
-- Phase 4: Mapping degradation stages to RUL modeling
+- Phase 4: Mapping corrected degradation stages to RUL modeling
 - Phase 5: Using insights from clustering to score hybrid risk
-- Final Report: All scores and plots from this folder will be cited and used as figures
+- Final Report: All scores, corrections, and plots from this folder will be cited and used as figures